IceDynamix/QuaverPluginGuide/quaver_plugin_guide.md

 ## Interact with the editor and maps

-Make sure to check out the [available resources](#available-resources) to see which values you can access\!
+Make sure to check out the [available resources](#available-resources) to see which values you can access!
 The common workflow for placing any kind of object is going to be **converting values into an object with an utility function and then placing/removing them with the according action function**.